You’re part of a select group of students from around the world who are admitted to Drake!

 You may also email email@example.com with questions related to arrival/orientation.

-International Student Orientation (ISO) will be virtual and in-person for the Spring 2023 semester.
-ISO sessions will be held virtually on January 12-13, and there will be in-person ISO sessions on the afternoon/evening of January 23 - both are mandatory for ALL new-to-Drake international students.
-Our office will be sending out an email by December 1 to all incoming students regarding our virtual Pre-Orientation via the Blackboard system and will help you plan for your arrivals.
-Move-in to the residence hall for international students will take place on Saturday, January 21 from 12-8pm and Sunday, January 22 from 7am-8pm.
+International Student Orientation (ISO) will be virtual and in-person for the Fall 2023 semester.
+ISO sessions will be held virtually on August 14-15, and there will be in-person ISO sessions on August 22-23 - both are mandatory for ALL new-to-Drake international students.
+Our office will be sending out an email by June 1 to all incoming students regarding our virtual Pre-Orientation via the Blackboard system and will help you plan for your arrivals.
+Move-in dates for the residence halls for international students will be forthcoming.
 Complete this Arrival Form to let us know when you plan to arrive!

 The simplest way to transfer money is to have it wired from your home bank to your account in Des Moines.
 As soon as you have opened your new account, you may contact your family or home bank to arrange the transfer.

 Your home bank may also allow you to purchase a bank draft in US dollars.
 The best places to inquire are banks that have branches in the US.
 Foreign currency bank drafts may also be used, but processing will take longer.
 If you choose this option, be sure to allow more time in order to meet fee payment deadlines.

 Family members who intend to come to Des Moines should make hotel reservations IMMEDIATELY.
 If you delay making reservations, it may be difficult to find accommodations at the Home2 Suites at Drake, which are the only accommodations within walking distance of campus.
 Since public transportation is limited, you may wish to rent a car or pay for a taxi while in Des Moines… even if you stay at a hotel within walking distance of campus.

 You may use a travel agent in your home city to help you make hotel reservations, but we have provided the following information for those who prefer to make their own calls.